Upload Agent

 Installing Upload Agent: Follow the instructions on the Upload Agent download page to download the Upload Agent executable.

-to represent the Upload Agent executable, but you should replace it with the path to where you have saved the Upload Agent executable on your local file system.
+For the rest of this document, ua represents the Upload Agent executable, but you should replace it with the path to where you have saved the Upload Agent executable on your local file system.

 Basic Usage